pq-code-package/mldsa-native/README.md

 - `crypto_sign_signature_pre_hash_internal` and `crypto_sign_verify_pre_hash_internal` - Low-level functions that accept a pre-hashed message digest.
 This function supports all 12 allowed hash functions.
 - `crypto_sign_signature_pre_hash_shake256` and `crypto_sign_verify_pre_hash_shake256` - High-level functions that perform SHAKE256 pre-hashing internally for convenience.
 Currently, only SHAKE256 is supported.
 If you require another hash function, use the `*_pre_hash_internal` functions or open an issue.

-### Will I be able to bring my own backend?

-Yes, you will be able to add custom backends for ML-DSA native arithmetic and/or for FIPS-202.
-You will be able to follow the existing backends as templates.

 ## Have a Question?

 If you think you have found a security bug in mldsa-native, please report the vulnerability through